jayfaz/GameDesign/README.md

 # GameDesign
-All Code for GameDesign, Classes that I do not want to mess up/coded them myself.
+//All Code for GameDesign, Classes that I do not want to mess up/coded them myself.
+//Coded in C#